What is Contra Asset Account?

 Example of Contra Asset Account

 Let us understand how the accounting entry is posted for the contra asset account and how it is shown in the books.
-Let us consider that ABC Ltd. recently bought machinery for $100,000 and it plans to depreciate the machinery over a span of 5 years by using the straight-line method.
+Let us consider that ABC Ltd. recently bought machinery for $100,000, and it plans to depreciate the machinery over five years by using the straight-line method.
 In this case, the depreciation each year for this machinery will be $100,000/5 = $20,000.

 Some of the advantages are a follows: